ibm-cloud-architecture/refarch-jee-customerorder/README.md

 4. Go to the **Resources > JDBC > Data sources** section to create a new data source.

   1. Make sure that the scope is at **Cell** level and click **New**
-  2. Create the ORDERDB data source
-  3. ORDERDB Step 1
+  2. OrderDB Step 1
-    1. Data source name: **OrderDS**
+    -  Data source name: **OrderDS**
-    2. JNDI name: **jdbc/orderds**
+    -  JNDI name: **jdbc/orderds**
-  4. ORDERDB Step 2
+  3. OrderDB Step 2
-    1. Select an existing JDBC provider --> **DB2 Using IBM JCC Driver (XA)**
+    - Select an existing JDBC provider --> **DB2 Using IBM JCC Driver (XA)**
-  5. ORDERDB Step 3
+  4. ORDERDB Step 3
-    1. Driver Type: **4**
+    - Driver Type: **4**
-    2. Database name: **ORDERDB**
+    - Database name: **ORDERDB**
-    3. Server name: **Your default DB2 host**
+    - Server name: **Your default DB2 host**
-    4. Port number: **Your default DB2 port**
+    - Port number: **Your default DB2 port**
-  6. ORDERDB Step 4
+  5. OrderDB Step 4
-    1. Authentication alias for XA recovery: **DB2User**
+    - Authentication alias for XA recovery: **DB2User**
-    2. Componenet-managed authentication alias: **DB2User**
+    - Component-managed authentication alias: **DB2User**
-    3. Mapping-configuration alias: **DefaultPrincipalMapping**
+    - Mapping-configuration alias: **DefaultPrincipalMapping**
-    4. Container-managed authentication alias: **DB2User**
+    - Container-managed authentication alias: **DB2User**
-  7. Once this is done, under Preferences, there will be a new resource called **OrderDS**.
+  6. Once this is done, under Preferences, there will be a new resource called **OrderDS**.
 Make sure that the resources got connected using **Test Connection** option.
 You will see a success message if the connection is established successfully.
-  8. Check the Data source and select Test Connection to ensure you created the database correctly.
+  7. Check the Data source and select Test Connection to ensure you created the database correctly.
 If the connection fails, a few things to check are
-    1. Your database is started as we did in the beginning.
+    - Your database is started as we did in the beginning.
-    2. Your host and port number are correct.
+    - Your host and port number are correct.
-    3. The classpath for the Driver is set properly.
+    - The classpath for the Driver is set properly.
-    4. Check the WebSphere Variables.
+    - Check the WebSphere Variables.
 You may want to change them to point to your local DB2 install.
-  9. Create the INVENTORYDB data source using the same process as before.
+  8. Create the INVENTORYDB data source using the same process as before.
+Click **New**.
-  10. INVENTORYDB Step 1
+  9. InventoryDB Step 1
-    1. Data source name: **INDS**
+    -  Data source name: **INDS**
-    2. JNDI name: **jdbc/inds**
+    -  JNDI name: **jdbc/inds**
-  11. INVENTORYDB Step 2
+  10. InventoryDB Step 2
-    1. Select an existing JDBC provider --> **DB2 Using IBM JCC Driver (XA)**
+    - Select an existing JDBC provider --> **DB2 Using IBM JCC Driver (XA)**
-  12. INVENTORYDB Step 3
+  11. InventoryDB Step 3
-    1. Driver Type: **4**
+    - Driver Type: **4**
-    2. Database name: **ORDERDB**
+    - Database name: **ORDERDB**
-    3. Server name: **Your default DB2 host**
+    - Server name: **Your default DB2 host**
-    4. Port number: **Your default DB2 port**
+    - Port number: **Your default DB2 port**
-  13. INVENTORYDB Step 4
+  12. InventoryDB Step 4
     - Authentication alias for XA recovery: **DB2User**
-    - Componenet-managed authentication alias: **DB2User**
+    - Component-managed authentication alias: **DB2User**
     - Mapping-configuration alias: **DefaultPrincipalMapping**
     - Container-managed authentication alias: **DB2User**
-  14. Remember to save and test the connection again.
+  13. Remember to save and test the connection again.

 #### Running the Application in WAS7